 Overview of Visitor Use Issues- Visitor-created trails are a concern around the spring and spring branch.
 They are currently being addressed with signage and natural barriers in strategic locations.
-The trail leading from the campground to Carr's Store has been underutilized by visitors at Round Spring; however, the park is expecting increased traffic on this trail due to the completion of the Round Spring Spur of the Ozark Trail.
+The trail leading from the campground to Carr's Store has been underutilized by visitors at Round Spring; however, the park is expecting increased traffic on this trail due to the completion of the Upper Current section of the Ozark Trail.

 The pedestrian bridge over the Current River is used by visitors viewing the river or by campers crossing to the camp store and campsites on opposite sides of the river.
-The park is expecting an increase in traffic across this bridge due to the addition of the Round Spring Spur.
-Volunteers will use this bridge to maintain the new Round Spring Spur Trail.
+The park is expecting an increase in traffic across this bridge due to the addition of the Upper Current section of the Ozark Trail.
+Volunteers will use this bridge to maintain the new Upper Current section of the Ozark Trail.
 The portion of the trail from the viewing platform down to the spring branch is eroding.
 In the Round Spring area, a group site is being used as a boat launch though it is not authorized.